 Our Commitment to Providing Accessible Content

-Eternity wants everyone who visits the Your Organization website to feel welcome and find website browsing a experience rewarding.
+Eternity wants everyone who visits our website to feel welcome and find website browsing an experience that is rewarding.

 What Does This Mean?

 We’ve been using the Web Content Accessibility Guidelines (WCAG) 2.1 to help guide us in making web content more accessible for people with disabilities, those who use assistive technology, and to make the web more user friendly for everyone.

 These guidelines have three levels of accessibility (A, AA and AAA), and we’ve chosen Level AA as the target for our website.

 Many of the documents and pages on the website are in HTML or plain text formats.
 These formats are generally accessible to people using screen readers and other assistive technology.
 By using proper headline and paragraph HTML tags we’re able to build content that’s both accessible to those using this technology, and create a natural visual hierarchy for those browsing with a traditional browser.
 In this way we strive to build content that can be read by as many people as possible, on as many devices as possible.